Bargara, Queensland: History

 The district was originally known as Sandhills, but was renamed Bargara in 1913.
 The name Bargara is derived from the names of two adjacent localities, Barolin and Woongarra.

 Sandhills Provisional School opened in 1893 and was renamed Bargara State School in 1921.

 A Primitive Methodist church was built at South Kalkie in 1878.
-Thirty years later, circa 1908, it was relocated to Seaview Road at Bagara.
+Thirty years later, circa 1908, it was relocated to Seaview Road at Bargara.

 Between 1912 and 1948, the Woongarra (Pemberton) railway line connected Bargara to Bundaberg.

 In January 1922, the Methodist Church at Sandhlls was relocated to Bargara.

 Bargara Post Office opened by 1923 (a receiving office had been open since 1912).

 In 1924, the Bargara Golf Club was established and purchased an area of swamps and sand dunes to turn into a golf course.
 By 1954 the club had achieved its goal of an 18-hole course.
 In 1988 a new layout for the course was implemented.
 In 1997 a new club house was built.

 In August 1945, the Anglican residents decided to erect a church.
 St Peter's Anglican Church was dedicated in 1951.